twhite96/tiffs-typing-hugo/content/_index.md

 ---
-title: hey there. nice of you to visit.
+title: hey there. nice of you to visit
 description: this is the place i talk about whatever i want
 ---